-In November, 2010, we acquired Psychiatric Solutions Inc. for a total purchase price of \$3.04 billion consisting of \$1.96 billion in cash plus the assumption of approximately \$1.08 billion of PSI's debt, the majority of which has since been refinanced, as discussed herein.
+In November, 2010, we acquired Psychiatric Solutions, Inc. for a total purchase price of \$3.04 billion consisting of \$1.96 billion in cash plus the assumption of approximately \$1.08 billion of PSI's debt, the majority of which has since been refinanced.
 PSI was formerly the largest operator of freestanding inpatient behavioral health care facilities operating a total of 105 inpatient and outpatient facilities in 32 states, Puerto Rico, and the U.S. Virgin Islands.

-The facilities acquired by us, with an aggregate of approximately 11,500 licensed beds, offer an extensive continuum of behavioral health programs to critically ill children, adolescents and adults.
+The facilities acquired by us, with an aggregate of approximately 11,500 licensed beds at the time of acqusition, offer an extensive continuum of behavioral health programs to critically ill children, adolescents and adults.
 We also acquired management contracts to manage freestanding behavioral health care inpatient facilities for government agencies and behavioral health units within certain medical/surgical hospitals owned by third-parties.

-Combined with our previously existing behavioral health care operations, consisting of 101 behavioral health care facilities located throughout the U. S. and Puerto Rico, we believe this acquisition makes us the largest facility-based provider in the behavioral health care sector.
+Combined with our previously existing behavioral health care operations located throughout the U.S., we believe this acquisition makes us the largest facility-based provider in the behavioral health care sector.
 Our increased operating scale may allow us to operate more efficiently and enhance our presence within certain markets.
-We also believe we can achieve operating expense reductions during the first year following the acquisition primarily through the elimination of corporate overhead.
+We also achieved planned operating expense reductions during 2011 primarily through the elimination of PSI-related corporate overhead.
 This acquisition also helps diminish our geographic concentration in certain markets thereby diversifying our overall portfolio and reducing our reliance on one hospital or a cluster of hospitals in a certain market.